itayperl/aa2mp3/README.md

 ------------
 - Wine
 - mingw32 cross compiler
-- liabv (for avconv)
+- libav (for avconv)
 - AudibleManager (running under wine), configured with your Audible account

 Setup
 -----
-- Copy the AAXSDKWin.dll file from the AudibleManager directory (under ~/.wine/drive\_c) into the source directory
+- Copy the AAXSDKWin.dll file from the AudibleManager directory (under ~/.wine/drive\_c) into the this directory
 - Run make

 Usage